Dupuytren-therapy in your practice for orthopedics and trauma surgery

-- swelling of the tissue layers in the palm,
+- swelling of the skin in the inner area of the hand

-- palpable cords under the skin of the palm, and
+- well perceptable strand under the skin in the palm of the hands